VinnyAmbesek/infiniteDungeon/README.md

 - The maze size increases each 10 levels.
 - Each floor multiple of 5 has a chance of reorganizing the floor while you are at it.
 - If that happens, all tiles go black, and the exit and entrance change position.
+- Some floors have locked stairs, find a lever to open them.

   [Infinite Dungeon]: <https://vinnyambesek.github.io/infiniteDungeon/>